|Photo by Kiwi~Steve|

-(green and gold lorikeet, greenie) About 75-80 grams and about 23 cm (9.5 inch) in length.
+(green and gold lorikeet, greenie) About 75-80 grams and about 23 cm (9.5 inches) in length.

-Although common in urban areas where it makes use of nectar rich garden plants, in its natural habitat the scaly-breasted lorikeet will form large flocks, often in the company of rainbow lorikeets.
+Although common in urban areas where it makes use of nectar-rich garden plants, in its natural habitat the scaly-breasted lorikeet will form large flocks, often in the company of rainbow lorikeets.
 These flocks will travel from tree to tree in the open forested areas of its native land.

 A quiet pet bird which is also playful and affectionate and can be taught to talk really well.
 This makes it a popular species of pet bird in Europe, America and its native Australia.